A classification system for Australian social sector initiatives and entities

 CLASSIE is the first important step in a data revolution that is going to have huge implications for the tens of thousands of grantmakers, not-for-profits and businesses we work with.

-As soon as we're able, we want to add outputs and outcomes classifications to CLASSIE - that's when we'll see truly useful insights emerge, providing the underlying conditions required for a massive collective acceleration of positive change.
+We're working on a system for adding outputs and outcomes to CLASSIE - that's when we'll see truly useful insights emerge, providing the underlying conditions required for a massive collective acceleration of positive change.

 This is without doubt the most exciting aspect of this project.
 But it's also the toughest nut to crack.
 Our international investigations reveal that no one has got there yet, though many are trying.